dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_the_death_toll_in_gaza.md

-# Estimating the Death Toll in Gaza
+# Estimating the Death Toll of the War on Gaza

 ## Introduction